Skip to content

 Can I reclaim Irish VAT on expenses captured by these platforms?

 Yes, provided the captured receipt shows the Irish VAT number, date, and VAT amount.
-Pleo, Concur, Spendesk and Payhawk auto-extract these fields and map them to the correct Irish VAT code when syncing to Xero, Sage or QuickBooks.
+Concur, Spendesk, Payhawk, Dext, and Sage AutoEntry auto-extract these fields and map them to the correct Irish VAT code when syncing to Xero, Sage or QuickBooks.
 Always review the first month's output before fully trusting the automation.

 Is Expensify a good fit for an Irish company?

 Expensify is a strong product for teams that travel internationally and accept US data processing.
 Its card programme is US-only, which means Irish entities lose the EU-IBAN and SEPA advantages.
-For Irish-only teams we typically recommend Pleo or Soldo first; Expensify is a reasonable fallback if you need its specific integrations.
+For Irish-only teams the usual call is Pleo or Soldo first (on the Fintech guide) or Spendesk and Payhawk on this guide; Expensify is a reasonable fallback if you need its specific integrations.

 How does Schrems II affect the choice of expense management tool?

 Expense data includes employee personal data and occasionally health-related information (medical travel, insurance claims).
 Under Schrems II, transferring this data to a US-based processor requires Standard Contractual Clauses plus a transfer impact assessment.
-EU-hosted vendors (Pleo, Soldo, Spendesk, Payhawk, Concur EU) sidestep this entirely - a meaningful administrative saving.
+EU-hosted vendors (Spendesk, Payhawk, Concur EU, Dext, Sage AutoEntry) sidestep this entirely - a meaningful administrative saving.

 Compliance reference